alexgQQ/gke-setup/README.md

 terraform -chdir=terraform apply
 ```

 It takes 5-10 minutes to fully provision.
-After it is done you'll need to authenticate and connect to the primary-cluster.
+After it is done you'll need to authenticate and connect to the cluster.
+By default the cluster name is primary-cluster.
 ```bash
 gcloud container clusters get-credentials --region $GCP_ZONE primary-cluster
 ```